woodstockcs/labs/cash/README.md

 ```
 style50 cash.c
 ```
 to see if you could format your code better.
-Or look at the CS50 Style Guide on the class website for more information.
+A red block means to eliminate a space, a green block means to add a space.
+Look at the CS50 Style Guide on the class website for more information.